lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using Scanner class to read from the file, which helps to extract integers from the file and write them to the output file according to the requirements each on a new line.

+Lab 05 - Write Every Third Line
+-

+To implement the solution we are using Path class to get the path combined with Files class to read and write the entire file and put each line as a entry of ArrayList<String>.
+Then created a new list where will store every third line of the original list, and the writing the entire new list with line to the output file.